A Numb Big Toe Could Be an Early Warning Sign…

-Big toe numbness can be caused by circulation problems or a nerve issue in the toe itself, but more often than not, the low back is the culprit.
-Let’s look at the link between the low back and big toe numbness.
+Numbness in toes can be caused by circulation problems or a nerve issue in the toe itself, but more often than not, the low back is the culprit.
+Let’s look at the link between the low back and big toe.

 Big Toe Numbness and Your Low Back